 It can be seen as a triangular echogenic cortical defect, frequently seen in upper lobe parenchyma.
 The defect is th...

-Juxtaglomerular cell tumor (JGCT) is an infrequent renal tumor of the juxtaglomerular cells.
-These cells secrete renin and often cause severe hypertension and hypokalemia.
+Juxtaglomerular cell tumors, also known as reninomas, are uncommon renal tumor of the juxtaglomerular cells.
+The tumor cells secrete renin and often cause severe hypertension and hypokalemia.

-Juxtaglomerular cell tumor affects all age groups, but is most common in adolescents and young adults, with p...
+Juxtaglomerular cell tumor affect all age groups, but are most common in adolescents and ...

-Kerr kink a sign of renal tuberculosis.
-Scarring leads to a sharp kink at the pelvi-ureteric junction.
+The Kerr kink is a sign of renal tuberculosis.
+Scarring in the adjacent tissues due to chronic inflammation leads to a sharp kink at the pelviureteric junction (PUJ).

 History and etymology